Kalkwst/Risotto/README.md

 Returns every `nth` element in the sequence.

+#### Exactly

+Determines whether or not the number of elements in the sequence is equals to the given integer.

 #### ForEach

 Executes the given action on each element in the source sequence.